 Your IT provider must be an extension of your business, working with you to help you reach your business goals, providing strategic guidance, and of course, with excellent service delivery.
 All of which is built upon a solid foundation of honesty and trust.
-If this doesn’t sound like your MSP, stop and take 5 minutes to read on.
+If this doesn’t sound like your managed service provider, stop and take 5 minutes to read on.
 And if you find that you can relate to any of the points below, you need to change your provider ASAP.

 1. Your IT provider doesn’t really understand your business

-It may seem obvious, but it is always beneficial to work with people who clearly understand the industry you work within.
+It may seem obvious, but it’s always beneficial to work with people who clearly understand the industry you work within.
 The providers that focus on specific sectors become specialists in that area, rather than a jack of all trades.
 These providers understand the day-to-day challenges to the business’s strategic long-term development, allowing them to provide services and guidance most suitable to your business, rather than a generic service any provider can deliver.

-Let’s take an accountant, for example.
+Let’s take an accountancy practice, for example.
 The provider must understand and possibly have an excellent working relationship with the accountancy software you use, Sage, IRIS or others.
 Therefore, issues that arise are dealt with quickly due to prior and detailed knowledge of the software, whereas generic IT providers will need to search for necessary information.
 Ultimately, this can impact downtime.
 The more efficient the resolution, the less chargeable time lost, and your clients are happier.
 As soon as this begins to become inefficient, it snowballs into poor service.

-So time to be honest.
+So it’s time to be honest.
 Does your provider understand your business and industry?
 No?
 You must seek to change your IT provider to ensure you receive the best possible IT service and help your business flourish.

 2. You receive poor and irregular communication

 Take a few minutes to think about the communication between yourselves and your managed service provider.
 Are they only in touch with you when there is a problem or close to renewal?
 Maybe you struggle to get advice?
-If your answer is yes, we are sorry to say this is a basic transactional relationship with nothing more than essential communication, with no added value.
+If your answer is yes, we’re sorry to say this is a basic transactional relationship with nothing more than essential communication, with no added value.